sagemath/trac_to_gh/Issue 2827.md

 ```
 Assignee: boothby

-The code suspect code is the following (which doesn't isn't flexible enough:
+The suspect code is the following (which isn't flexible enough):

 ```
 if len(sys.argv) > 1: